 The Cleveland chapter established a strong organization since its founding in 2008.
 Our students made substantial improvements in their writing and critical thinking, math and SAT scores.
 Equally important is that 100 percent of our students gained admission to leading college summer programs.
 Operationally, the organization exceeded all of its goals by enrolling more students, recruiting more volunteers and raising more funds than initially planned.

 Building upon this foundation of success, we expanded the organization.
-In September of 2013, we launched our sixth year of programming with 70 students and over 195 volunteers!
+In September of 2014, we launched our seventh year of programming with 63 students and 200 volunteers!

 The Joyce Ivy Foundation, a non-profit organization dedicated to the academic advancement of high-potential young women, recently announced a new partnership with Minds Matter Cleveland.
 The partnership will provide jointly funded scholarships for talented female Minds Matter Cleveland students to participate in summer academic programs at Harvard University, Massachusetts Institute of Technology, Stanford University, Johns Hopkins University, Brown University, Cornell University, Emory University, Barnard College, Smith College, or Washington University in St. Louis as Joyce Ivy Foundation/Minds Matter Cleveland Summer Scholars.